StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 My weighting is based off of the subjective impression I get from typing, as well as some common sense.
 For example:

-- Given the fact that rows on keyboards are relatively straight (to allow for a relatively relaxed hand position and avoidance of stretching for top and bottom row keys) -- even for keyboards like the Kinesis Advantage that I type on -- the bottom row is easier to type for the shorter fingers (index, and pinky) while the top row is easier to type for the longer fingers (middle and ring).
+- Given the fact that rows on keyboards are relatively straight (to allow for a mostly relaxed hand position while avoiding excessive stretching for top and bottom row keys) -- even for keyboards like the Kinesis Advantage -- the bottom row is easier to type for the shorter fingers (index, and pinky) while the top row is easier to type for the longer fingers (middle and ring).
 In what experimentation I've done, staggering the columns to exactly match a neutral hand position is actually a poor choice because it creates much larger inter-finger distances for keys on different rows, particularly if one key is on the top "row" while the other key is on the bottom "row."
 In other words, while the marginal benefit of a slighlty more ergonomic neutral position is small to moderate, the marginal cost of complicating digrams and trigrams on the same hand is much larger.
 The amount of column stagger on the Kinesis Advantage seems quite good to me -- it makes normal typing slightly more comfortable than on straight ortholinear keyboards, but does not interfere with same-hand digrams and trigrams very much.
-The differential key heights (e.g., the middle finger column is lower down than the ring finger column) on concave keyboards like this are a more effective way to deal with the different lengths of our fingers, in my opinion, since differential key heights don't mess with inter-row sequences nearly as much (at least from what limited testing I've done).
+The differential key heights (e.g., the middle finger column is lower down than the ring finger column) on concave keyboards like the Kinesis Advantage are a more effective way to deal with the different lengths of our fingers, in my opinion, since differential key heights don't mess with inter-row sequences nearly as much (at least from what limited testing I've done).
-- Finger flexion and extension is inherently easier physiologically than lateral movement (think clenching and unclenching a fist vs. splaying your fingers to high five someone).
+- Finger flexion and extension is inherently easier physiologically than lateral movement (think clenching and unclenching a fist vs. splaying your fingers out).
 However, in the clase of the index and pinky fingers (the ones with possible lateral movement), I personally find pure lateral movement easier than extension (i.e., top row index and pinky keys).
 Your comfort level will probably depend on how stubby you pinky and index fingers are in comparison to your other fingers.
 - Keys that require lateral movement also disrupt the overall hand position more than flexion and extension.
 In other words, it is easier to flex and extend a finger independent from other fingers than it is is to move it laterally... *so long as your fingers are long enough to make the flexion/extension*.
 Lateral index movement should be penalized over bottom row flexion, and lateral pinky movement should be penalized to a proportionally greater extent since the pinky is less independent from other fingers (particularly the ring finger) in its movement.
 - Lateral movement combined with flexion/extension is harder than either type of movement alone, and the overall travel distance is greater.
 (You can prove this geometrically by assuming square keycaps and calculating the difference between a side length and the diagonal of the square).
 These keys should be punished more heavily than lateral keys alone.
 (Especially for the pinky).
 - It is easier to move the thumb separately from the other fingers -- hence the lower weight on the big thumb key that requires movement.
 The third thumb key on either side -- used in my layout as the key to enter Normal mode for Vim -- moves the whole hand upwards some, in much the same way that top-row pinky keys do.
 Thumb keys after the first should require movement *outward* not *inward* -- having a tucked in thumb makes typing much more difficult, but outward thumb movement (assuming it is not too substantial) is quite comfortable.

 I'm wary of putting down any hard and fast rules without some rigorous scientific studies on the ergonomics/effortfulness of typing (HINT HINT academics).
-I think the logic I have put forward makes sense (and is line with my own personal experience), but other people may disagree.
+I think the logic I have put forward makes sense (and it is line with my own personal experience), but other people may disagree.
 Feel free to read contrary views and run the optimization with a different weighting.
 (This ability to change optimization parameters is one of the reasons I favor AdNW as a program).

 Finally, I also tweaked AdNW's penalities regarding adjacent fingers.
 In the stock configuration, thumb-index "adjacency" is not penalized at all, index-middle adjacency is slightly penalized, middle-ring adjacency is slightly more penalized, and ring-pinky adjacency is heavily penalized.
 I agree with everything except the penalty regarding index-middle adjacency -- in my opinion, there should not be a penalty on this adjacency.
 I find that I do not have problems with these two fingers being adjacent at all -- unlike the other combinations which I find somewhat harder to type without errors (particularly ring-pinky).
 It's worth pointing out that some layouts like Colemak favor adjacency rather than penalizing it -- the logic being that it is easier to type two keys in one fluid motion on one hand than one key on either hand.
 The thing is, you can do this without the fingers being right next to each other.
 Fingers next to each are "more connected" (to use an extremely unscientific phrase), and therefore more likely to interfere with each other's movements.
 Thus, in my opinion, it is best to optimize for so-called "rolls" that are not adjacent (excepting index-middle).
-Michael (the creator of MTGAP) has [an interesting page up](https://mathematicalmulticore.wordpress.com/2010/01/09/should-a-keyboard-layout-optimize-for-hand-alternation-or-for-rolls/) regarding this idea, and I highly recommend you read it.

 Here is a link to the config file I used during the optimization below.
 As discussed above, it has been modified from the original with respect to character set, individual key effort, and adjacency penalties.